 If you're looking for a two-year degree, MyCAA is the best place for you to start.
 MyCAA is a tuition assistance tool that covers job-related training, education and licensing for spouses of active-duty service members.
-Your sponsor needs to be within ranks E1-E5, W1-W-2, and O1-O2, including National Guard and Reserve spouses whose sponsors are on Title 10 orders.
+Your service member needs to be within ranks E1-E6, W1-W-2 and O1-O3, including National Guard and Reserve spouses whose sponsors are on Title 10 orders.

 Two-year degrees offer more job potential than you might think.
 Here are 10 awesome (and well-paying) jobs you can get with an associate's degree, all of which you should be able to find wherever you're stationed.
 How's that for a win?